Old Town Scottsdale Real Estate Market Report — August 2026

 - Sky Harbor and downtown Phoenix access … 15 to 20 minutes to Sky Harbor via Loop 202 and 20 minutes to downtown Phoenix via Camelback Road.
 The best commute profile of any Scottsdale submarket.

-- Cash buyer concentration … roughly 42 percent of closings are cash, which insulates this submarket from interest-rate sensitivity that hits financed production markets harder.
+- Cash buyer concentration … 42 percent of Old Town Scottsdale Real Estate closings are cash, which insulates this submarket from interest-rate sensitivity that hits financed production markets harder.

 - SUSD school district … entire submarket sits inside Scottsdale Unified District with an A district letter grade per ADE FY25, though attendance zones split granularly by exact address.